wp-plugins/wp-attention-boxes/readme.txt

 == Changelog ==
+= 0.4.2 =
+  Internal variable changes to ensure that the javascript handler names don't conflict with other plugins, and some other minor changes
 = 0.4.1 =
 Fixed a bug in the CSS code that is generated when rounded corners are enabled for any of the DIV's..
 Specifically, removed an extra quote in the style that might prevent the rounded corner from working.
 = 0.4 =